May 15, 2017

-Each time I saw a smile light up on a student’s face, my love for PathwayConnect and the students grew.
-I realized that this program helped to shape their future and change their lives.
-I couldn’t have been more proud to be a part of that.
+Each time I saw a smile light up a student’s face, my love for PathwayConnect and the students grew.
+I realized that this program helped shape their future and change their lives.
+I couldn’t have been more proud to be part of that.

 Those feelings stuck with me, until one evening I came home and shared those thoughts with my wife.
-She quickly looked up from the table, made eye contact with me and said, “Yes, you need to do that!
-You should call Pathway!”
+She quickly looked up from the table, made eye contact with me, and said, “Yes, you need to do that!
+You should call BYU-Pathway!”

-I got in touch with Pathway, and things immediately began falling into place for us.
-Pathway soon offered me a position as an area manager over the west coast of North America, and I gladly accepted it.
-Now, I’m privileged to be a Pathway manager over the area I was once an institute director.
+I got in touch with BYU-Pathway, and things immediately began falling into place for us.
+BYU-Pathway soon offered me a position as an area manager over the west coast of North America, and I gladly accepted it.
+Now, I’m privileged to be a manager over the area in which I was once an institute director.
 I loved serving with the people there, and I’m happy to remain connected to them.

-How blessed and humbled am I to be working for the very same program that made my institute overflow with dozens of enthusiastic students.
-I may not be watching those students walk through the institute doors anymore, but I know I’m making just as big of an impact in my position at Pathway.
+How blessed and humbled I am to be working for the very same program that made my institute overflow with dozens of enthusiastic students.
+I may not be watching those students walk through the institute doors anymore, but I know I’m making just as big of an impact in my position at BYU-Pathway.
 I’m still helping students reach their goal of achieving a spiritual, gospel-centered education.

 While sitting in my office at work, I sometimes pause to think how things lined up perfectly for me to be where I am today, and I realize how closely Christ must have walked beside me.
 Truly, He was the one who was making the biggest difference in the people I helped, but also in me.
 I’m so blessed to be in a role that helps God’s children come closer to an education, and most importantly, the Savior.